How much does it really cost to go to university in the UK?

 The costs of going to university

-Going to university can sound expensive.
-With tuition fees at record levels, there’s no doubt that going to university can see you eligible to pay back several thousands of pounds.
+Going to university can be expensive.
+With tuition fees at record levels, you'll likely end up having to pay back several thousands of pounds.

-Although tuition fees work more like a graduate tax, and you won’t need to repay them until you’re earning more than a set amount of money per year, it can still be a shock to realise how much money you owe.
+Although tuition fees work more like a graduate tax, and you won’t need to repay them until you earn more than a set amount of money every year, it can still be a shock to realise how much you owe.

-When it comes to planning for the costs of going to university, it’s worth paying attention to what costs you’ll be incurring daily and which ones you won’t need to pay back for many years, as this will help you plan your finances efficiently.
+When planning for the costs of going to university, it’s worth considering what costs you’ll incur daily and which ones you won’t need to pay back for many years, as this will help you plan your finances efficiently.

 What are tuition fee costs?